 10. Know where you’re staying

 Be prepared to give officials a briefing about your destination.
-You may be asked by them to give your address to your hotel room.
-Sometimes you may be asked to provide evidence of the departure tickets and dates, which documents also have to be packed in their luggage.
+They may ask you to give your address to your hotel room.
+Sometimes, you may be asked to provide evidence of the departure tickets and dates, which documents must also be packed in their luggage.

-Several passengers have taken their duty of first in customs very seriously.
-I think moving fast at the customs can help you get into your position faster.
-However, a journey through customs is not necessary to transform it into racing.
+Several passengers have taken their duty of being first in customs very seriously.
+Moving fast at customs can help you get into your position faster.
+However, a journey through customs is unnecessary to transform it into racing.
 We’re sure you’ll experience something more enjoyable when you relax and enjoy your experience.